Rita1791/Geneomelpha/README.md

 <img src="assets/project-vision.png" width="95%">
 </p>

-Geneomelpha is built on a simple belief:

-> **Genomic information should be understandable, accessible, and meaningful—not only for specialists, but for everyone.**

-The project represents an ongoing effort to combine **bioinformatics**, **clinical genomics**, **scientific communication**, and **human-centered design** to bridge the gap between complex genomic data and real-world understanding.
+> **Geneomelpha aims to bridge the gap between complex genomic information and human understanding by combining bioinformatics, clinical genomics, and intuitive design to make precision medicine more accessible for everyone.**

+---

 # 📷 Application Preview

-Explore the user interface of Geneomelpha through selected screenshots showcasing its core modules and user experience.
+Explore the Geneomelpha interface through selected screenshots highlighting its major modules and user experience.

 | 🏠 Homepage | 📄 Patient Report |
 |:-----------:|:-----------------:|